cmarincia/ketansingh.me/content/posts/llvm.md

 We declare external `puts` function which will be resolved in linking step when this function will be mapped to c library by the linker.

 Then we define main function which returns integer very much like our usual C programs.
-On the first line we use the infamous GEP instrunction to get the address to the first byte of our array.
+On the first line we use the infamous GEP instruction to get the address to the first byte of our array.
 Once we get that, we store the pointer in `%str` register and call the external `puts` function and return from the function with value `0`.

 The `getelementptr` a/k/a `GEP` instruction is used to get the address of a subelement of an aggregate data structure.
 It's like `lea` instruction in x86 assembly.
 The first argument is always a type used as the basis for the calculations.
 The second argument is always a pointer or a vector of pointers, and is the base address to start from.
 The remaining arguments (if any) are indices that indicate which of the elements of the aggregate object are indexed.